 Snow Blower Performance

 Snow Clearing.The amount of snow that the best snow throwers can clear depends largely on their design.
 Consumers' satisfaction with their purchase often depends on how well they matched the machine's capabilities with snowfall conditions in their area.
 No one, for instance, expects the Toro Power Shovel 38361 to dig through 20-inch drifts with ease.
 It is, after all, little more than an electrified shovel.
 Still, numerous users who posted snow blower reviews at Target say it sure beats the manual alternative, especially in a big storm.
 Users report clearing driveways and paths in a fraction of the time they would have spent without the Power Shovel.
-Snow blower reviews prize this model for its handiwork on small areas and say it's best to clear regularly and not let the snow accumulate more than six inches.
+Reviews prize this model for its handiwork on small areas and say it's best to clear regularly and not let the snow accumulate more than six inches.
 When a blizzard hits, reviews suggest, the best line of attack is to clear the snow in layers and first chop up packed snow with a regular shovel.

 Moving up to the heftier, gas-powered category, the models on our list garner their share of praise.
-Despite the many skeptics who doubted that the Toro Power Clear 418ZE could manage the record snow falls of 2011, snow thrower reviews at Snow Blowers Direct and Home Depot report that it cleared more than a foot of snow down to the pavement (several passes were usually required).
-Users also say it manages heavy, wet snow with ease and throws snow farther than anticipated.
-The Craftsman 88780 garners approval for its 13-inch intake, which snow thrower reviews at Sears say chews through snowfalls up to 20 inches without balking.
+Despite the many skeptics who doubted that the Toro Power Clear 418 ZE, the predecessor of the 518 ZE, could manage the record snow falls of 2011, snow thrower reviews at Snow Blowers Direct and Home Depot report that it cleared more than a foot of snow down to the pavement (several passes were usually required).
+Users also say it managed heavy, wet snow with ease and threw snow farther than anticipated.
+The Craftsman 88780 garners approval for its 13-inch intake, which reviews at Sears say chews through snowfalls up to 20 inches without balking.
 Several note that the Craftsman cleans to the surface and can tackle snowplow pile-ups, although a few report that clumped, dense snow is more than it can handle.
 We also read one review commenting that it lacks sufficient traction on inclines.

 The electric Snow Joe Ultra 6222U1 cuts it with some users but not with others.
-In snow blower reviews on Overstock, for example, several consumers report it easily clears 6 inches and more of light, dry snow and a small amount of wet snow; another, however, writes that he's reverted to the old-fashioned shovel because 2 inches is about the limit of this model's ability.
+In snow blower reviews on Overstock, for example, several consumers report it easily clears six inches and more of light, dry snow and a small amount of wet snow; another, however, writes that he's reverted to the old-fashioned shovel because two inches is about the limit of this model's ability.
 Comments on Amazon are likewise divided.
 Some reviews say persistence works during a blizzard (e.g., proceed slowly, push forward about 12 inches and then pull back until the spot is clear, shave off a top layer first, go out often) while others assert that the plastic components just can't get the job done.